Liam Hennessy specialises in financial services compliance & governance matters, regulatory investigations and complex commercial disputes.

 On the non-contentious side, Liam has considerable experience with structuring, licensing applications, privacy, risk, governance and regulatory compliance.
 On the contentious side, he has acted in many commercial disputes, class actions and regulatory inquiries across multiple international jurisdictions.
 He has worked for leading banks, funds, corporates and individuals.

-- banking executive accountability regime / financial accountability regime
+- financial accountability regime

 - design & distribution regime